 - Body of water (beach, pool, dam or river).
 This does not include a water tank.
 Dams may not be reliable as their water levels fluctuate and they may be empty in summer.

 - Stationary car in a cleared area.
-Cars are a very dangerous place during a bushfire.
-They offer very little protection from radiant heat.
 Learn how to protect yourself if caught in the car.

 While such places may provide a degree of safety, they do not offer good protection from radiant heat or other dangers.
 They are likely to involve high-risk of physical and mental trauma, injury or death.